Choir SATB (available also in SSAA)

 Written for Luxembourgish pianist Romain Nosbaum, this bravura piece is drawing on Albanian colours and rhythms, and imitates the sound of a typically Albanian instrument, the two-stringed qifteli.
 Just like the very temperamental Albanian music, it goes from the peaks of liveliness and passion to the depth of sadness and sorrow – and back.

 choir SATB and piano

-Written for the 40th anniversary of Les amis du chant, one of Luxembourg’s leading choirs, the ‘Canto’ puts to music a litany penned specially for this occasion by eminent Luxembourgish author and poet Guy Rewenig.
-Conceived as a secular requiem, the text takes no less than five languages to list the innumerable injustices afflicting our world.
-The music follows suit, clothing this stark recital in gravitas and awe, but also adding tenderness to the sadness, as well as unexpected moments of luminous hope.
+Written for the 40th anniversary of Les amis du chant, one of Luxembourg’s leading choirs, the ‘Canto’ puts to music a litany penned specially for this occasion by Luxembourgish author and poet Guy Rewenig.
+This ‘secular requiem’ takes no less than five languages to list the many heartbreaking injustices afflicting our world.
+The music follows suit, clothing this stark recital in gravitas and awe, while adding tenderness to the sadness, as well as unexpected moments of luminous hope.

 Create in Me a Pure Heart